Dynamic Principal Component Analysis in High Dimensions: Theoretical results

 \subsection{Rate of convergence under the irregular design}

-In this section, we provide theoretical results of the estimators under the irregular design.
-The assumption of the sampling scheme under the irregular design is provided in \Cref{assump:indpt-sampling}, while the \Cref{assump:indpt-m} is standard in the functional data literature \citep{zhang2016sparse}.
+In this section, we provide a theoretical investigation of estimators under the irregular design.
+Assumption \ref{assump:indpt-sampling} is about the sampling scheme under the irregular design \citep{cai2011optimal}.
+Assumption \ref{assump:indpt-m} on the sampling frequency is assumed to quantify the within-subject dependence and facilitate the exposition of theoretical analysis.
+This is a standard condition used in functional data \citep{zhang2016sparse}, which is fairly mild and holds for the common design and the irregular design with finite $m_i$ or when $m_i$ are not all vastly different, $1\le i \le n$.

-\begin{assumption} Under the irregular design, $t_{il}, i=1,\dots,n, l=1,\dots,m_i$ are independent and identically distributed from a density $f(\cdot)$ with compact support $\tdomain$.
+\begin{assumption} Under the irregular design, $t_{il}, i=1,\dots,n; l=1,\dots,m_i$ are independent and identically distributed from a density $f(\cdot)$ with compact support $\tdomain$.
 In addition, the sampling density $f_{\tdomain}$ is bounded away form zero and infinity and is twice continuously differentiable with a bound derivative on its support. \end{assumption}

 \begin{assumption} Assume $\lim \sup_n \sum_{i=1}^n m_i^2 / n\bar{m}^2 < \infty$ and $\sup_n (n\max_i m_i/\sum_{i=1}^n m_i) < \infty$. \end{assumption}